Andrey-Yurevich/Vaverka/README.md

 ---

-**Vavёrka** is a portable, high-performance network scanner that uses **Vectorized I/O** and a **custom routing system** for packet generation and transmission — dramatically increasing scan speed and reducing CPU and memory usage.
+**Vavёrka** is a portable, high-performance network scanner that uses **Vectorized I/O** and a **custom routing system** for packet generation and transmission — significantly increasing scan throughput while reducing CPU and memory usage.
 It operates at **Layer 2** and supports both **IPv4** and **IPv6** scanning.

 Vavёrka works in two modes: